Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models: Literature Review

 In this study, we utilize multiple demand forecasting methods, including univariate analysis (time series methods) and multivariate analysis (regression and machine learning methods), and evaluate the performance of these models for platelet demand forecasting.
-Moreover, in contrast with earlier studies, we explore the value gained from including a range of clinical indicators for platelet demand forecasting.
-More specifically, we consider clinical indicators, consisting of laboratory test results, patient characteristics and hospital census data as well as statistical indicators, including the previous week’s platelet usage and previous day's received units.
-In addition to the linear effects of the clinical indicators, we study the nonlinear effect of these clinical indictors in our choice of machine learning model.
-Results indicate that platelet demand is dependent on the clinical indicators and therefore including them in the demand forecasting process enhances the accuracy.
+We explore the value gained from including a range of clinical predictors for platelet demand forecast models.
+More specifically, we consider clinical predictors, consisting of laboratory test results, patient characteristics and hospital census data as well as operational related indicators, including the previous week’s platelet usage and previous day's received units with the aim of accurate demand forecasting.
+In addition to the linear effects of the clinical predictors, we study the nonlinear effect of these clinical predictors in our choice of machine learning models.
 Moreover, we explore the effect of having different amounts of data on the accuracy of the forecasting methods.
 To the best of our knowledge, this study is the first that utilizes and evaluates different demand forecasting methodologies from univariate time series to multivariate models for platelet products and explores the effect of the amount of available data on these approaches.